Dead Battery? Doors Locked? Don’t Panic

 Step 2

-Connect starter solenoid to a power source.
+Connect the starter solenoid to a power source.
 This can be difficult if your starter is tucked away in a hard-to-reach spot.
 The most common way to do this is to use jumper cables connected to a screwdriver.
 Connect one end of the cables to the battery in a running vehicle.
 With the other end, connect the black wire to a ground source and connect the red wire to the metal rod of the screwdriver.
-Now you can poke the screwdriver onto the solenoid power bolt.
+Now you can poke the screwdriver into the solenoid power bolt.
 When you see a spark, you know you’ve found it.
 With the screwdriver touching, click unlock on your key fob.

 Share